Videotage: Oil Street Artist Village (1998–1999)

-Cattle Depot Artist Village (2001–present)
+Cattle Depot Artist Village (since 2001)

 Located on 63 Ma Tau Kok Road, Ma Tau Kok, Kowloon, Hong Kong, the site was a former slaughterhouse named Ma Tau Kok Quarantine Depot (Chinese: 馬頭角牛畜檢疫站 or 馬頭角牛房), then later renovated into artist village in 2001.
 Videotage has moved in together with other artists groups that were originally tenants from Oil Street.

-Since then Videotage has evolved in a major shift in role - from organising media art programs to artist residency with the intention to create platform for emerging media artists to articulate, exchange and research on the new media arts form.
+Since then Videotage has evolved in a major shift in role – from organising media art programs to artist residency with the intention to create platform for emerging media artists to articulate, exchange and research on the new media arts form.
 In the early days, Videotage’s productions has frequently shown and requested all over the world.
-In the year 2002-2003, more than 30 titles were distributed to 18 festivals, and many of the festivals had dedicated educational programmes, seminars and workshops.
+In 2002 to 2003, more than 30 titles were distributed to 18 festivals, and many of the festivals had dedicated educational programmes, seminars and workshops.
 Notable international participations included Gwangju Biennial (Korea), Videobrasil Festival, European Media Arts Festival (Germany), Image Forum Festival (Japan).

 As now Videotage have its own space, numerous of on-site exhibitions and residency showcases are organised.
 Recent notable exhibitions included Ersilia: Body of the Gateway Cities (2022), co-presented with FRAC Alsace, featuring Robert Cahen, Ellen Pau and Samson Young; and No References: A Revisit of Hong Kong Video and Media Art from 1985, with a series of talks, performances, and workshop situated in the Cattle Depot space.

 Governance

 The current formation of Board of Directors are Kyle CHUNG (chairperson), Linda Chiu-han LAI, Emilie CHOI Sin-yi, Jaime Hsu Fang-Tze and Kaho Albert YU.
-Founder Ellen Pau remain as the long term artistic director.
+Founder Ellen Pau remain as the long-term artistic director.

 Videotage began to acquire full-time staffs from the continuous funding from HKADC since 1996.
-Notable team members include Connie Choi, Yvonne Lo, Fion Ng, Elaine Ng, Isaac Leung (Chairman from 2013-2020), Alvis Choi, and Angel Leung.
+Notable team members include Connie Choi, Yvonne Lo, Fion Ng, Elaine Ng, Isaac Leung (chairman from 2013 to 2020), Alvis Choi, and Angel Leung.